Posts

 Faith and Fear

 I'm a very analytical person.
-I analyze problems to figure out the best solution; I analyze things that are good to see if they can be made better; I analyze myself to try to understand why I do the things I do.
+I analyze problems to figure out the best solution; I analyze good things to see if they can be made better; I analyze myself to try to understand why I do what I do.
 The subject of this post relates to the last example.
 I'm 55 years old.
-I've been through a lot in my life - some really, really good experiences and some really, really, really bad ones with some mundane ones sprinkled in for kicks and giggles... ... and I sometimes feel like I've analyzed (really - overanalyzed) every single one of them either at the time or even years later.
-One thing I have realized about myself is that when a big problem comes at me, I immediately go into figure-it-out mode.
+I've been through a lot in my life - some very, very good experiences and some very, very, very bad ones with the mundane sprinkled in for kicks and giggles.
+I feel like I've analyzed (really - overanalyzed) every single one of them either at the time or years later.
+I have realized about myself that when a big problem comes at me, I immediately go into figure-it-out mode.
 I begin mobilizing.
 I start working on a plan.
 I try to decide my next step.
 At that point, I'm usually not afraid.
-It's later - after I've been mobilizing and planning and deciding for hours or even days when the exhaustion hits me and the fear comes at
+It's later - after I've been mobilizing and planning and deciding for hours or even days when the exhaustion hits me and the fear comes at me.
+And boy, does it come - with a vengeance.
+There will be moments o

 What I Wish I Had Done When I Was First Diagnosed